|VACATION TRAVEL DESTINATIONS|

 Paragliding is a newer sport, beginning in the ’60s and ’70s with the first experiments and then taking off in France in the late ’70s, reaching the U.S. in the ’90s.

 Its possible to gain considerable altitude and fly great distances in these unpowered aircraft.
-I remember records of over 10,000 feet altitude gain in hang gliders back in the '80s (yes they carry oxygen).
+I remember records of over 10,000 feet altitude gain in hang gliders back in the ’80s (yes they carry oxygen), though not at this launch site.
 FAA regulations limit altitude gains at Torrey Pines to 300 feet because commercial and military aircraft use the same airspace at higher altitudes.
-The distance record for hang gliders is 435 miles and it's 263 miles for paragliders.
+The distance record, when this article was written, for hang gliders is 435 miles and it’s 263 miles for paragliders.

 When Charles Lindbergh made the 1930s flight mentioned above he actually soared in a Bowlus sailplane launched from the top of Mount Soledad.